 Think back to the way you started your day today.
-Did you wake up feeling energized, alert, happy, and full of clarity?
+Did you have much energy?
+Did you wake up feeling alert, happy, and full of clarity?

 Sometimes we feel like those kinds of mornings are the exception and not the rule.
 But the truth is if it can happen once we can consciously repeat the process.
 Our bodies are the harbor for our energy, aura, and life force.
 Sometimes there are just too many things interfering with that energetic life force.
 The brain communicates those sources of interference, which are weighing us down and blocking our ideal energy level.

-The one major identifiable source of interference for Chiropractic and NetworkSpinal is the vertebral subluxation.
+The one major identifiable source of interference for Chiropractic is the vertebral subluxation.
 This condition interferes with the energy that travels from our brains to our bodies, tissues, cells, and organs.
 When this type of interference occurs, that magnificent experience of morning euphoria cannot be achieved because the body was unable to rest at the level it should.
-Correction of a subluxation literally changes lives by re-establishing harmony while balancing a body’s energy—all the way from the cells and tissue to the brain.
+Releasing of a subluxation literally changes lives by re-establishing harmony while balancing a body’s energy — all the way from the cells and tissue to the brain.
 A body in harmony is one that can enjoy that morning euphoria seven days a week.

-The 12 Stages of Healing: Developing a Sense of Self
+The Energy of Healing: Developing a Sense of Self

 Our sense of self is the essential part of our nature that makes us different from everyone else.
 It’s not based so much on all that has happened in our lives, as it is on what we select, imagine, and remember.